Go to page content

 Herbs That Ease Constipation

-A wide range of herbs are available to treat constipation.
+A wide range of herbs are available to treat constipation and ultimately serve as a treatment for anal fissures.
 For example, you can use rhubarb (Dahuang) for Heat-type constipation.
 Angelica sinensis (Danggui) disperses cold and tonifies the blood of people with cold-type constipation.
 It can also unblock the bowel and moisten the intestines.

 Astragalus root (Huangqi) and Codonopsis (Dangshen) help regulate defecation by tonifying the body and digestive system’s qi (vital energy).